blckbx/lnd-hybrid-mode/README.md

 Self-hosted solutions: https://en.wikipedia.org/wiki/Comparison_of_DNS_server_software

 A script or an app regularly queries an URL to gather the client's current IP address.
 The IP is saved into a database for later use.
-LND is able to resolve a given domain / DDNS to its actual IP address.
+LND is able to resolve a given domain / DDNS to the actual IP address on its own.
 ````
 [DBG] NANN: HostAnnouncer checking for any IP changes...
 [DBG] NANN: No IP changes detected for hosts: [ln.example.com]